UL (safety organization): Recognized Component Mark

-The Recognized Component Mark is a type of safety certification mark issued by UL Solutions.
+The Recognized Component Mark (stylized as ЯU) is a type of safety certification mark issued by UL Solutions.
 It is placed on components which are intended to be part of a UL certified end product, but which cannot bear the full UL mark themselves.
 The general public does not ordinarily come across it, as it is borne on components which make up finished products.

 Computer benchmarking

 UL offers the following computer benchmarking products: